bixby493/hacknuma-ai/README.md

 ---

+## 🔥 Why Hacknuma AI?

+Instead of switching between multiple tools, Hacknuma AI brings everything into one place:

+- 💬 Chat with AI
+- 🛠️ Generate code & tools
+- 🧠 Organize ideas & tasks
+- ⚡ Build workflows faster

+👉 One dashboard.
+Multiple capabilities.

+---

 ## 🧠 What is Hacknuma AI?

-Hacknuma AI is a multi-functional AI web application designed to bring powerful tools into a single dashboard.
+Hacknuma AI is a multi-functional AI web application designed to combine powerful tools into a single dashboard.

-It combines:
+It integrates:
-- AI chatbot capabilities
+- AI chatbot
 - Developer tools
 - Productivity features
-- Automation workflows
+- Automation concepts

-👉 Instead of using multiple apps, everything is integrated into one interface.
+👉 Everything in one place — simple, fast, and effective.

 ---